wso2-attic/docs-ciam-cloud/en/docs/get-started/overview.md

 <img src="../../../../assets/img/intro/ciam-cloud-intro.png" alt="Introduction to Ciam Cloud">

-The WSO2 CIAM Cloud (built on WSO2 Identity Server) for B2B allows businesses to manage their relationship with other businesses transparently.
+The WSO2 Private CIAM Cloud (built on WSO2 Identity Server) for B2B allows businesses to manage their relationship with other businesses transparently.